 What happens if I start and can’t finish?

 If you’re admitted, begin the program, and have to drop out, there are options—add/drop dates for classes, incomplete grade options, etc. If you “sit out” a semester, you’ll be placed on inactive status in the Graduate School and will have to reapply, but you’ll likely be able to resume your program.
 The key is to keep your adviser informed.

 You’ll be part of a group of students who start the program at the same time and take most of the classes together.
 Class size will typically be around 10 to 15 students, mostly students in the online program, with a few on-campus graduate student students.
 Interaction with peers is an integral part of a graduate program.
 In MCOM 705, you’ll gain initial experience in working via an online community.

 You can find the most current information on tuition on the Cost Estimate page.
 This does not include the initial application fee and books, and the tuition may vary from year-to-year.
 This makes us very competitive with similar online master degree programs in terms of cost, as our tuition per credit hour is typically less than half of other programs.

 How much time will it take?

 It’s impossible to answer this question specifically.
 Some classes will be intense because of the amount of material to cover in eight weeks.
 Other classes may be very useful and interesting but less work than undergraduate classes.
-Often, graduate students comment that the combination of intellectual stimulation, high level of interest in the course content, and working toward a worthwhile goal makes the time commitment considerably less burdensome.
+Often, graduate students comment that the combination of intellectual stimulation, a high level of interest in the course content and working toward a worthwhile goal makes the time commitment considerably less burdensome.

 The program is designed for the part-time student, so the typical class load is no more than six credits (two courses) a semester.
-This means that, if you stay on-track, you can complete the degree in just under three years.
+This means that, if you stay on track, you can complete the degree in just under three years.